-Since debuting in 2016, Stranger Things has become a bona fide global hit.
+Since debuting in 2016, Stranger Things has become a global hit.
 Over the first three seasons, the show became one of Netflix’s tentpole properties, helping the company to not just sell monthly subscriptions but also licensed merchandise such as clothes, action figures, and book bags.
-And indeed, that fan obsession created a third-party industry of podcasts, YouTube videos, and Reddit threads – each dedicated to dissecting the characters and lore of the Stranger Things universe.
+That fan obsession created a third-party industry of podcasts, YouTube videos, and Reddit threads.

 The Long Wait for Season Four

 For the first few years, Stranger Things episodes came along at a reasonably steady clip.
 Season two arrived in October 2017, and the third landed in July 2019.
 Then, nothing.
 For a while, at least.

 In February this year, the creators of the show Matt and Ross Duffer (aka the Duffer brothers) broke cover, revealing that season four was on its way.
 They also explained that they would split it into two volumes, with a brief break in the middle.
 And in a final coda, they let fans know that season four of Stranger Things would be the penultimate, building up to a season five finale.